mosip/documentation/docs/README.md

 2. **SDK**: Biometric Service Providers (BSPs) provide SDK implementation which supports quality check, match, extraction, and conversion of biometrics.
 MOSIP defines an [iBioAPI](https://github.com/mosip/commons/blob/master/kernel/kernel-biometrics-api/src/main/java/io/mosip/kernel/biometrics/spi/IBioApi.java) as the specification for this SDK implementation.
 Biometric SDK providers are also required to integrate this [HTTP service](https://github.com/mosip/biosdk-services/tree/release-1.2.0) into their solution.
 This allows running the SDK as an independent HTTP service.
 The compliance tool kit would make sure that these interfaces are as per the MOSIP-defined specifications for smooth interaction.

+3.  **ABIS**: To provide a unique identity for a resident, MOSIP has to ensure that the uniqueness of the resident's biometrics is maintained.
+To achieve this, MOSIP interfaces with an Automated Biometric Identification System (ABIS) to perform the de-duplication of a resident's biometric data.
+ABIS is used for 1:N deduplication.
+MOSIP interacts with ABIS only via message queues.
+The JSON format is used for all control messages in the queue.
+ABIS must comply with the interface defined in [ABIS API Specifications](https://docs.mosip.io/1.2.0/biometrics/abis-api).

 ### How does Compliance Tool Kit work?

 * To support compliance with the specifications, CTK has predefined test cases for each of the above specs.